Scope and Definitions - 1.1

 klinisk utprøving

-“Start of a clinical trial” means the first act of recruitment of a potential subject for a specific clinical trial, unless defined differently in the protocol.
+“Start of a clinical trial” means the first act of recruitment of a potential subject/participant for a specific clinical trial, unless defined differently in the protocol.

 Regulation (EU) No 536/2014, Article 2.